 Take your list of things to do and rank them in terms of how you will prioritize the attention you give them.
-This is your “Go To” for decision making and time allocation from now on.
+This is your “Go-To” for decision-making and time allocation from now on.

-For example, if you are working on a proposal for a client that is in the “kicking the tires” comparing offers, do you put that off for a someone who in inquires about a solution and demonstrates a sense of urgency?
+For example, if you are working on a proposal for a client that is in the “kicking the tires” comparing offers, do you put that off for someone who inquires about a solution and demonstrates a sense of urgency?
 Decide ahead of time which you put first and stick with that decision.

-Here’s another example, a customer calls with a billing problem but yet, you’ve earmarked this time to make follow up calls to try to move decisions forward.
+Here’s another example, a customer calls with a billing problem but yet, you’ve earmarked this time to make follow-up calls to try to move decisions forward.
 Which is more pressing – the existing customer or potential customer?
 I can’t answer that for you but if you have your list of ranked and sorted priorities, stick with what you’ve already decided is the most effective use of your time at present.

 Sound painful?
 It will feel uncomfortable at first, but that’s where this second key comes into play . . .

 If you have competing priorities or way too many decisions to make on a daily basis, creating systems and workflows will relieve a ton of that mental load from you.